robins1012/CSS-Projects/README.md

 # CSS-Projects
-I have made different projects using HTML and CSS (#Grid Portfolio #Home Page #Image Gallary #Sign Up Page #SurveyForm #Technical Documentation #Tribute Page)
+I have made different projects using HTML and CSS
+1) Grid Portfolio
+2) Home Page
+3) Image Gallary
+4) Sign Up Page
+5) SurveyForm
+6) Technical Documentation
+7) Tribute Page)
+All the web pages are responsive to all devices